alexiscn/docs.filebox.app/docs/quick-start/video-player.md

 <img src="../_media/video-player.png" width="720" />

-Filebox provides lots gestures to enhance
+Filebox provides lots gestures to enhance the experiences of the video player:

 - Swipe left/right to fast backward/forward
 - Swipe up/down in left half screen to adjust brightnesss